Esylus/Coding-Standards/3_TestingStandards.md

 ## 4. Integration Testing

-* When combining two or more key modules together, integration tests should be written to ensure the modules all work fluidly together as a system.
+* Integration tests should be written when combining two or more key modules together to ensure the modules all work fluidly together as a system.
 For example, an integration test could call a REST endpoint which calls a service which calls a test database to insert, then retrieve some information.
 If all the parts are working correctly, the integration test will pass.
 If any one of the modules is not configured properly, the test will fail and the developer will have to determine why.
+* Be clear about how integration is different than unit testing.
+* Encapsulation - Unit tests are encapsulated while integration tests rely on external resources.
+* Complexity - Unit tests target small and distinct parts of code while integration tests are more complex and often require a global setup / teardown.
+* Test failure - When a unit test fails, there is clearly a bug in the business logic.
+When integration fails, it's likely environmental issues that need to be addressed.
 * Integration testing is typically performed by the development team or a closely related QA team.

 ### 4.1 Integration Testing Guidelines

 1. Run unit tests before integration tests.
 Unit tests indicate whether the inner workings of a code base are operating properly which is a pre-req to ensuring that the various modules will function properly together.
 2. Don't test business logic with integration testing.
 Unit tests are for business logic and should be fast and not hinder a developers time.
 Intgeration testing takes longer and shouldn't be run as often as unit tests.
-3. Be clear about how integration is different than unit testing.
-* Encapsulation - Unit tests are encapsulated while integration tests rely on external resources.
-* Complexity - Unit tests target small and distinct parts of code while integration are more complex and often require a global setup / teardown.
-* Test failure - When a unit test fails, there is clearly a bug in the business logic.
-When integration fails, it's likely environmental issues that need to be addressed.
-4. Keep your testing suites separate.
+3. Keep your testing suites separate.
 Integration tests should not be run together with unit tests.
 Unit tests need to be run frequently and should not be inconvenient to run.
 By keeping test suites separate, developers feel free to run quick unit tests.
 Long and tedious integration tests should be reserved for the build server in a seperate suite to be run less frequently.
-5. Log extensively.
+4. Log extensively.
 Since unit tests have specific scope and test small pieces of code, it is clear why they fail.
 Integration tests can span several modules, devices and components.
 If these tests fails it's more complex to understand why.
 Exhaustive logging is the only way to analyze a failure and discover where the problem lies.
 Use a logging framework that can be controlled via flags that allow for minimal logging during passing tests and more when a test fails.

 ## 5. System Testing

 * Once the application has been completed by having all its modules/components integrated, system tests are run which attempt to accurately reproduce your production environment while remaining in a safe, predictable development environment.
 The purpose of these tests are to validate functionality as a whole.
 They will test the various features as subsystems of an application and ensure user requirements have been met.
 It also tests how separte features interoperate as parts of a product.
+* System testing testers are concentrated on finding bugs/defects based on software application behaviour, software design and expectations of the end user.
 * System testing is typically performed by the development team or a closely related QA team.

 ### 5.1 System Testing Guidelines